cwq-proj/SA56_ChanWeiQuan_fibonacci/README.md

 4. Build and deploy the application on the cloud using Docker Compose.
 Make sure you have a cloud provider set up and configured, I have used aws ec2 for this.

 5. Once the deployment is complete, you can access the application.
-I have deployed mine using the following link: http://18.142.55.20:3000/.
+I have deployed mine using the following link: http://18.142.55.20:3000/

 #### To run Dropwizard separately
 CLI commands to run dropwizard separately.
 1. Clean package: mvn clean package
-2. Run applciation: java -jar target/backend-dropwizard-1.0-SNAPSHOT.jar server config.yml
+2. Run application: java -jar target/backend-dropwizard-1.0-SNAPSHOT.jar server config.yml

 #### To run React separately
 CLI commands to run react